Eupseudomorpha

 Eupseudomorpha is a monotypic moth genus of the family Noctuidae erected by Harrison Gray Dyar Jr. in 1893.
 Its only species, Eupseudomorpha brillians, was first described by Berthold Neumoegen in 1880.
-It is found in the southwestern part of the US state of Texas.
+It is found in portions of New Mexico, Texas, and Oklahoma, in the Western Short Grasslands and Central and Southern Mixed Grasslands ecoregions.
+Caterpillars of the species appear to use members of the Onagraceae, particularly Oenothera (including Gaura), as a food source.